jsfehler/stere/docs/best_practices.rst

     nav_page = Navigation()
     settings_page = nav_page.goto_settings()

-In the end, naming Fields will depend on what they do, and how your tests use them.
+In the end, naming Fields will depend on what they do and how your tests use them.

 Single blank line when changing page object